 Hi, we’re Alex and Chloe.

-We’re passionate about what it means to truly connect with ourselves and with each other.
 Our journey began with yoga, and it remains the foundation of what we do, not just the poses, but yoga in its fullest, deepest sense: a practice of awareness, connection, and compassion.

 We know that life can be messy.
 It can pull us away from ourselves and creates disconnection.
 That’s why our approach isn’t about a fix.
-It’s about noticing, practicing, adapting… integrating and noticing again.
+It’s about noticing, practicing, adapting, integrating and noticing again.

 Through our shared practice and partnership, we’ve explored the power of working with both body and mind together.
 That’s where transformation lives and all of this led us to create Reconnectology, a word we use to describe the art and wisdom of reconnecting.